Integrations

 Integrations are scoped to a workspace, so projects in the same workspace can share the same integrations.
 You can view and manage your integrations by navigating to a workspace on the left panel at Plasmic Studio.

-Data fetches read data from an integration.
-Data fetches can be configured on pages and components.
-When a page or component is loaded, all its data fetches will start loading automatically.
+Data queries fetch data from an integration.
+Data queries can be configured on pages and components.
+When a page or component is loaded, all its data queries will start fetching automatically.

 Using fetched data

-On the same page or component as the data fetch, you’ll be able to use the results of the data fetch in dynamic values.
+On the same page or component as the data query, you’ll be able to use the results of the data query in dynamic values.

 Data picker showing fetched data